How many hours of daylight in winter?

-If seeing puppies is a priority we recommend that you book with other kennels as we do not reliably have puppies during the sledding season.
+If seeing puppies is a priority we recommend that you book with other a kennel, as we do not reliably have puppies during the winter season.

-Is the husky tour suitable for small kids?
+Are the husky tours suitable for small children?

-It is if you dress them well and it’s not too cold.
-Kids can enjoy the tour if they are dressed well enough.
-For infants we would be wary with travelling below -20 celcius.
+It is when you dress them well and it’s not too cold.
+Children can enjoy the tour very much if they are dressed well enough.
+For infants we would be wary with travelling below -20 Celcius.

 Can you come with your own car?

 Maybe!
-Our kennel is remote and sometimes not easy to reach by un-experienced winter drivers.
-We arrange transfers to and from Rovaniemi and to keep the schedules working we prefer you use them.
-It has happened that we have had to delay our tours, to the detriment of part of our group, to go help lost or stuck drivers.
-We do not provide a discount for driving yourself, so if you are driving, park near town and hitch a ride with the taxi.
-It’s faster and less stressful for everyone.
+Our kennel is remote and sometimes challenging to reach especially in winter by unexperienced winter drivers.
+In summer and autumn you can check with us first and get good instructions how to come here.
+We arrange transfers from and to Rovaniemi in order to keep the schedules working we prefer you use them.
+It has happened that we have had to delay our tours; to the detriment of part of our group, to go help lost or stuck drivers.
+In winter or autumn we do not offer any discounts for driving yourself.
+You can park near town and hitch a ride with our transfer, it’s faster and less stressful for everyone.